 2120.6.
-Curriculum CoordinationEach school district shall implement a written curriculum developed pursuant to 2120.5 that is:
+Curriculum CoordinationEach school district shall implement a written curriculum developed pursuant to 2120.5 that is::

-- (a) aligned with the standards approved by the State Board; - (b) coordinated across all grades to prepare students for graduation and life beyond;
+- (a) aligned with the standards approved by the State Board; - (b) coordinated across all grades to prepare students for graduation and life beyond; - (c) coordinated across the supervisory unionsupervisory union or supervisory district, including sending high schools and CTE centers; - (d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board;

-- (c) coordinated across the supervisory union supervisory union or supervisory district, including sending high schools and career technical education centers; - (d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board; - (e) designed to enable all students to achieve the graduation requirements; and - (f) integrated with technology across all disciplines.
+- (e) designed to enable all students to achieve the graduation requirements; and - (f) integrated with technology across all disciplines.